 This exhibit explores the historical role of photography in raising awareness of social injustices, and questions its potential to continue to do so in a world that is saturated by images of suffering on a daily basis.

-Visitors to the exhibit will be introduced to a brief history of photography through images from important historical events* like the fight to end child labor, WWI, the Great Depression and the Civil Rights Era.
+Visitors to the exhibit were introduced to a brief history of photography through images from important historical events* like the fight to end child labor, WWI, the Great Depression and the Civil Rights Era.
 Visitors are then asked to contemplate what goes into the making of a photograph, and how the meaning of an image can be manipulated.
 Finally, visitors will view images of contemporary social justice issues, including environmental conservation, issues of immigration and migration, and women's rights.

 Throughout the exhibit, visitors will have opportunities to leave their own thoughts and comments.
 We hope you will stop by and let us know what you think!